eben-roux/eben-roux.github.io/_posts/2010-08-19-natrual-aggregates-vs-synthetic-aggregates.md

 - What does the `Weight` on GrapeStem mean?
 - We could have another method called `TotalWeight` but this is confusing.

-So, although an aggregate root can be *made* to work it just does not feel very comfortable.